temporalio/proposals/node/cancellation-v2.md

   // Timers and Activities are automatically cancelled when their promise is cancelled.
   // Awaiting on a cancelled promise with throw the original CancellationError. const promise = sleep(1);
-  promise.cancel(); // promise is a ContextualPromise which supports cancellation try {
+  promise.cancel(); // promise is a CancellablePromise which supports cancellation try {
     await promise;
   } catch (e) {